imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_SECRET`: the authorization token.
 If specified, the HTTP request should contain the `Authorization: Bearer %secret%` header.

+If you don't want to reveal your source URLs, you can encrypt them with the AES-CBC algorithm:

+* `IMGPROXY_SOURCE_URL_ENCRYPRION_KEY`: hex-encoded key used for source URL encryption.
+Default: blank

+**📝Note:** Read more about source URL encryption in the [encrypting the source URL guide](encrypting_the_source_url.md).

 imgproxy does not send CORS headers by default.
 CORS will need to be allowed by uisng the following variable:

 * `IMGPROXY_ALLOW_ORIGIN`: when specified, enables CORS headers with the provided origin.
 CORS headers are disabled by default.